ElGatooe/Script/README.md

 Hello, Devin here i just want to say.... welcome:)
-We will post script here, enjoy:)...
+I will post script here, enjoy:)
+Subscribe to Fab and ElGato🥶